-#2.
-Do damage control
+3) Do damage control

 If you have been backstabbed, take a step back and evaluate your situation.
 Has there been any “damage” done?
 Yes?
 No?
 If yes, what is this damage?
 Is it damage to your reputation?
 Damage in terms of potential business deals?
-Damage in terms of relationships?
-For the damage rendered, what can you do to reverse it?
+Damage in terms of friendships?
+For the damage caused, what can you do to reverse it?
 Address the damage as best as you can within your locus of control, and then…

-#3. …Let go
+5) …Let go

 Where damage control is concerned, I can rectify the statements made to people I knew the statements were aired to, but I don’t know if the statements were made to anyone else.
 These people might well have passed on the comments to people they know, of which the latter group might have done the same thing, thereby making it an irrevocable damage.

-#4.
-Correct false perceptions through concrete actions
+6) Correct false perceptions through concrete actions

 Actions will always speak louder than words.
-I can explain my side of the story all I want but at the end of the day, it will simply be one person’s words against another.
+I can explain my side of the story all I want but at the end of the day, it is simply one person’s words against another.
 Who’s to say one is more right than another?
 Everyone always has his/her side of the story, and both parties will always be right in their own world.

-Recently I met an esteemed business investor and he told me, within our first few meetings, that he was very impressed by how I walk my talk, something which he doesn’t see often in other people, if at all.
+Recently I met an esteemed business investor and he told me, within our first few meetings, that he was very impressed by how I walk my talk, something he doesn’t see often in other people, if at all.
 I thought it was a huge stamp of approval coming from him as he is already in his 60s, has set up and IPO-ed countless businesses, and has worked with countless people in the 40 over years he has spent in the business world.